issx-dev/Store_Dashboard/README.md

 ## 📋 Overview

 Store Dashboard is built with Flask and provides a clean, easy-to-use interface for managing various aspects of a retail store.
-The application currently uses fake data for demonstration purposes but can be extended to connect with a database for production use.
+The application uses MongoDB for data storage and retrieval, providing a complete solution ready for production use.

 ## ✨ Features